 Wernicke encephalopathy may also result from other conditions that cause prolonged undernutrition or vitamin deficiency (eg, recurrent dialysis, hyperemesis, starvation, gastric plication, cancer, AIDS).
-Loading carbohydrates in patients with thiamin deficiency (ie, refeeding after starvation or giving IV dextrose-containing solutions to high-risk patients) can trigger Wernicke encephalopathy.
+Giving a carbohydrate load to patients with thiamin deficiency (ie, refeeding after starvation or giving IV dextrose-containing solutions to high-risk patients) can trigger Wernicke encephalopathy.

 Not all thiamin-deficient alcohol abusers develop Wernicke encephalopathy, suggesting that other factors may be involved.
 Genetic abnormalities that result in a defective form of transketolase, an enzyme that processes thiamin, may be involved.

-Characteristically, CNS lesions are symmetrically distributed around the 3rd ventricle, aqueduct, and 4th ventricle.
+Characteristically, central nervous system lesions are symmetrically distributed around the 3rd ventricle, aqueduct, and 4th ventricle.
 Changes in the mamillary bodies, dorsomedial thalamus, locus ceruleus, periaqueductal gray matter, ocular motor nuclei, and vestibular nuclei are common.

 Vestibular dysfunction without hearing loss is common, and the oculovestibular reflex may be impaired.
 Gait ataxia may result from vestibular disturbances, cerebellar dysfunction, and/or polyneuropathy; gait is wide-based and slow, with short-spaced steps.